There’s an almost endless number of things to do in Cork City.

 If you’re looking to make your belly happy and you’ve never visited the English Market, you’re in for a treat!

 They’ve been serving Cork City at the English Market since 1788 – that’s pretty damn impressive!
-I’m 60% sure that we got some form of fresh roll with sausages and relish.
-I’m 100% sure that it very tasty altogether.
+It’s here that you’ll find some of the best breakfast in Cork!

 If you’ve read our other guides on things to do in Ireland, you’ll know that our little island is home to its fair share of historic Gaols.